Fine Alpine Art

 Geneva and the Mont Blanc

 Hodler spent the last years of his life in Geneva.
-There he painted the Mont Blanc massif and the lake several times, at different times of the day and in different moods.
-Again, these paintings can be compared to some of his portraits, even if they are of a somewhat special kind: the portraits of his wife painted while she was dying and then dead.
-The horizontality of the composition and the subject can be compared in both cases.
+Here, he repeatedly painted the Mont Blanc massif and the lake, at different times of day and in different moods.
+Again, these paintings can be compared to some of his portraits, even if they are of a rather special kind: portraits of his wife, painted when she was dying and then dead.
+The horizontality of composition and subject can be compared in both cases.

 Ferdinand Hodler, Lake Geneva with Mont Blanc in the morning light, 1918, oil on canvas, private collection.